What is SRE

-To maintain the highest standards of SRE teaching, Generate requires the following qualifications of SRE Teachers;
+To maintain the highest standards of SRE teaching, SU Australia Generate requires the following qualifications of SRE Teachers;

 Current Working With Children Check number;

-Agreement to abide by Generate Terms of Employment Contract & Code of Conduct;
+Agreement to abide by SU Australia Generate Terms of Employment Contract & Code of Conduct;

-Have obtained or be actively pursuing a Diploma of Theology (or equivalent) from an approved institution;
+Have obtained or be actively pursuing a Diploma of Theology/Ministry (High School roles) or a Certificate of Theology/Ministry (Primary School roles) from an approved institution;

 Must be approved to teach SRE by an authorised provider;